Admission Requirements

 Courses

-CBI graduate students are required to complete eight graduate-level courses.
+CBI graduate students are required to complete six graduate-level courses.
 Typically, these are completed during the first year at Johns Hopkins.

 Required Courses